Barcelona Tickets

 • Bardeni el Meatbar: Located only 240m away is the Bardeni, the first meat bar in Barcelona.

-Sagrada Familia Hotels
+More restaurants near Sagrada Familia

 La Pedrera (Casa Milà)

-An architectural treasure that shines in Barcelona's crown, La Pedrera or Casa Mila is a tribute to Gaudí's genius and the city's innovative spirit
+An architectural treasure that shines in Barcelona's crown, La Pedrera or Casa Mila is a tribute to Gaudí's genius and the city's innovative spirit.

 Casa Mila tickets